Duet3D/wiki-content/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor.md

 # Introduction

 The Duet3D filament monitors sense filament movement and so can indicate a that filament has run out, jammed or has been ground away in the extruder.
 This is the magnetic filament monitor version, so called because it uses a rotating magnet to very accurately detect movement.

+Note the assembled version of the filament monitor works with 1.75mm filament, and the housing designs supplied by Duet3D for the kit version are similarily for 1.75mm filament.
+It is possible to design your own housing, or use one from the community for 2.85mm filament.

 # How it works